sudoreplay(8) — Linux manual page

 sudoreplay plays back or lists the output logs created by sudo.

-the command line options.
+based on the command line options.

 The ID should either be a six character sequence of digits and